hans-sperling/perspective-view/README.md

             grid      : true,
             camera    : true
         },
     });

+    // Render all objects as glass-boxes/transparent
+    ppv.update({
+        render {
+            back        : true,
+            hiddenWalls : true,
+            mode        : 'default',
+        },
+        color : {
+            objectColor : {r: 200, g: 200, b: 200, a: 0.5}
+        }
+    });
 ```

 ### unitDepth
-- Description: Describes a factor for the depth effect/height ob an object where 1 represents a flat object in unitSize
-  and 2 represents a double sized object front.
+- Description: Describes a factor for the depth effect/height ob an object where 1 represents a flat object in unitSize and 2 represents a double sized object front.
 Regular values are near by 1.
 - Type: `number`
 - _recommended_